PDAL/PDAL/doc/pipeline.rst

 A common task is to create a digital terrain model (DTM) from the input point cloud.
-This pipeline infers the reader type, applies an approximate ground segmentation filter using :ref:`filters.ground`, and then creates the DTM using the :ref:`writers.p2g` with only the ground returns.
+This pipeline infers the reader type, applies an approximate ground segmentation filter using :ref:`filters.pmf`, and then creates the DTM using the :ref:`writers.p2g` with only the ground returns.

 .. code-block:: json